 The consequences of a larceny or a shoplifting conviction can be significant, because not only are you going to be punished by the court, but having a record for stealing will make it much harder to obtain jobs, loans and credit, and an apartment.
 We strongly recommend consulting with an experienced criminal defense lawyer as soon as possible if you are facing larceny or shoplifting charges.

-Defining Larceny and Shoplifting in North Carolina
+Defining What is Larceny and What is Shoplifting in North Carolina

 Larceny can be charged as either a felony or a misdemeanor.
 Note that this is a totally separate crime from things like robbery or burglary which are always more serious felonies.
 Misdemeanor larceny occurs when somebody: